 Our primary source for kicking arts comes from French in the guise of savate, an art that was often practised by Victorian and Edwardian ladies and gentlemen.
 Whilst original French savate is actually a form of kickboxing many authors adopted the kicking portion and fused it into their own hybrid systems along with other styles of boxing, cane and stick work and throws taken from traditional Japanese jiujitsu.
 Historical assaut savate is our primary focus.

 In the late Edwardian and Victorian periods Romantic Orientalism was sweeping across much of the western world, so it is no surprise that many of the self defence systems aimed at ladies and gentlemen ignored native wrestling arts and instead looked to the East for inspiration.
 Traditional Japanese jiujitsu became a mainstay for period self-defence instructors, with many teaching throws and locks either taken directly from or inspired by those appearing in jiujitsu.

-Suffrajitsu is a term used to describe the jiujitsu utilised by the suffragettes in an attempt to keep themselves safe from Metropolitan Police whilst fighting for equality.
+Suffrajitsu is a term used to describe the jiujitsu utilised by the suffragettes in an attempt to keep themselves safe from Metropolitan Police.
 The majority of the techniques were taught to various members of the suffragettes by Edith Garraud, and it proved very useful when undertaking acts of civil disobedience.
-The struggle of the suffragettes is an intriguing area of history that is still continuing to shape the world around us well into the 21st century and we are delighted to study suffrajitsu to further expand our knowledge and understanding of the plight of the suffragettes.
+The struggle of the suffragettes continues to shape the world around us well into the 21st century and we are delighted to study suffrajitsu to further expand our knowledge and understanding of the plight of the suffragettes.